pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 3. You will be valued for your contribution.
 Out of the blue you will get some random messages of goodwill.

-4. No syllabus is to be completed, no deadlines are to be met.
-40 minutes are all yours to experiment.
-Talk on something you would love to share.
+4. 40 minutes are all yours to experiment.
+Talk about something you would love to share.
 Expect smiling faces after your session, thank you’s and happiness overall.

 5. You cannot make an impact on everyone in the classroom.
 This wisdom somebody I look up to shared with me.
 Can you make an impact on at least one person who actually needs it?
 This alone brings great satisfaction.